NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5B(B) has an additional endlag frame on hit to prevent 5BB infinite
 - 5BB(A) hitbox duration increased by one frame to better match the animation
 - 5BBA(A) has more lift
+- 5A
+  - Is super cancellable
+  - Turns back turned opponents around
+  - Slightly more lift
 - 6B
   - Animation changed to be the 4B(B) animation and staggers
   - When done in combo it is vanilla